 The program is run on an entirely voluntary basis by keen individuals in their own time.

-Although we are a cast of constantly changing characters, Robert Bender has been running the Organ Pipes National Park and Wilson Reserve monitoring programs for many years now, and can be contacted at email@example.com if you have any questions about these.
+Although we are a cast of constantly changing characters, Robert Bender has been running the Organ Pipes National Park and Wilson Reserve monitoring programs for many years now, and can be contacted at firstname.lastname@example.org if you have any questions about these.
+The Burke Rd.
+Billabong nesting tubes and chainsaw cavities (http://brbreserve.org/) are overseen by Stanley Barker, contactable at email@example.com.

-Other individuals involved include Dr. Lindy Lumsden from the Arthur Rylah Institute and Dr. Pia Lentini, Dr. Lisa Godinho and Casey Visintin from the University of Melbourne.
+Other individuals involved include Dr. Lindy Lumsden from the Arthur Rylah Institute and Dr. Pia Lentini, Dr. Lisa Godinho and Dr. Casey Visintin from the University of Melbourne.
 We are aided by the Friends of the Organ Pipes National Park, the Friends of Wilson Reserve, and the La Trobe Wildlife Sanctuary.

 We occasionally seek grants to hep fund the replacement and repair of the boxes, and the purchasing of processing and other scientific equipment.